 Today, I arrived at the pool ready to complete a few sprints before ambling along on my kickboard.
 The California summer is in full swing around here, and so the June gloom sits along the Santa Ynez Mountains, and the sun arrives well past midday for a quick hello before retreating behind the clouds.
 At the campus pool, students make way for summer camp kids; belly flops, splashes and laughter bounce off the tiles and a miasma of sunscreen floats through the air.

 The children usually arrive while I’m in the middle of my workout.
-It’s jarring when I bob up from my latest lap to and am greeted by wild herd of 50-odd 11-12-year-olds barreling around the pool deck and taking turns on the high dive.
+It’s jarring when I bob up from my latest lap and am greeted by a wild herd of 50-odd 11-12-year-olds barreling around the pool deck and taking turns on the high dive.

 But today the air felt different as I paused between sets.
 Everyone seemed frozen, all eyes turned towards the tallest of the high dives.
 Everyone watching a young boy in striped swim trunks teeter nervously on the rough lip of the diving board.
 A long line of children filed out on the stairs behind him, but he would not move.